 After a little more joy riding through the city and exploring a bit of the gorgeous Flagler college campus, we decided to try something different and ventured over to Crave Food Truck for a healthy lunch… al fresco of course 😉

 After wrapping up, we decided to try to squeeze in a quick visit to the Fountain of Youth before heading home to prepare for the night’s festivities.
-As we were on our way though, I saw the most interesting building as we passed the Ice Plant Bar not far from Crave, and it was definitely added to my list for our next visit.
+As we were on our way, I saw the most interesting old building as we passed the Ice Plant Bar not far from Crave, and it was definitely added to my list for our next visit.

 Check out the snippet of video from Peachfully Chic’s Instagram feed below featuring all our live action from a fun day of biking around the city!

-We made it to the Fountain of Youth just in time to hear one of the canon fires, and soaked in the sun as we wandered the gardens and boardwalk and observed the beautiful peacocks.
-Finally we grabbed a quick sip directly from the legendary Fountain, and jumped on our bikes to go get ready for the wedding.
+We made it to the Fountain of Youth just in time to hear one of the cannon fires and soaked in the sun as we wandered the gardens and boardwalk and observed the beautiful peacocks.
+Finally, we grabbed a quick sip directly from the legendary Fountain, and jumped on our bikes to go get ready for the wedding.

 Funny story… there are actually some gorgeous old mossy oaks just outside of the Fountain of Youth entrance, and as we were leaving, we rode past the bride and groom taking wedding photos!
 It was very serendipitous to be riding by in the middle of their wedding shots but great to say hi and bye as we left them to their photo shoot and we headed off to change for their wedding.